 What are the keywords used to describe your brand and your products, and how do they change over time?
 Analyze your customer service tickets to understand how they may relate to individual campaigns.
 Or monitor social media to maximize your customer engagement.

-Use predictive analysis to calculate for customer churn by analyzing demographic and purchase data.
+Use predictive analysis to calculate customer churn by analyzing demographic and purchase data.
 Are your main customers aging out of your brand?
 Or are demographics changing in a geographic area where your business is high?
 When you use predictive analysis to keep a constant eye on your customers you can pivot your business to avoid churn or locate a potential new location for growth.

 There is almost no end to the possibilities of data analysis when you know how to do it right.
 Whether quantitative or qualitative, there are a number of analytical solutions and pathways to get real insights from your data.
 It’s important to first understand what you want to find out, either about your brand or your customers.

-Performing text analysis on your unstructured text data can offer huge advantages and potential advancements for your company, whether it comes from social media, emails, business reports, customer service tickets – the list goes on and on.
+Performing text analysis on your unstructured text data can offer huge advantages and potential advancements for your company, whether it comes from surveys, social media, emails, business reports, customer service tickets – the list goes on and on.
 There is a wealth of information to be gathered from text data you may not have even considered.